-In early 2017, nine ‘alalā were relocated from the conservation centers to a flight aviary.
-This move was meant to help them acclimate to the sights and sounds of a Hawaiian forest, and to socialize them with the two males who survived the December 2016 release.
-Next, they were transferred to a smaller aviary within the forest, where they stayed for two weeks until the moment finally arrived.
+In early 2017, several ‘alalā were relocated from the conservation centers to a flight aviary.
+This was meant to help them acclimate to the sights and sounds of a Hawaiian forest, and to socialize them with the two males who survived the 2016 release.
+Next, they were transferred to a smaller aviary in the forest, where they stayed for two weeks until the big moment finally arrived.
 The first six were released in late September, joined by the second group about three weeks later.

 ‘Alalā were an important part of the forests where they once lived, eating native fruit and dispersing the seeds of Hawaiian plants.
 Their return is expected to play a key role in the overall recovery of the ecosystem, and if it goes smoothly, provide a rare bright spot for an island chain known as the bird extinction capital of the world.

 Reviving their species is a big responsibility for these young ‘alalā, but scientists are confident that it's possible — and that trying again is prudent.
-"This has been an ongoing learning process for everyone, to get it right for the ‘alalā to learn the skills they need to survive," says Suzanne Case, chair of the Hawaii Department of Land and Natural Resources.
+"This has been an ongoing learning process for everyone, to get it right for the ‘alalā to learn the skills they need to survive," says Suzanne Case, chair of the Hawaii DLNR.
 "The entire project highlights the benefits of protecting habitat and addressing threats such as predators, disease and invasive species before populations decline so rapidly that recovery becomes even more challenging."

-Plenty of hardship lies ahead, both from natural and invasive threats, but more releases planned if this one works out.
-And as Masuda told West Hawaii Today last year, these birds deserve as many chances as we can give them.
+Plenty of hardship lies ahead, both from natural and invasive threats, but more releases are planned if this one works out.
+And as Masuda told West Hawaii Today in 2016, these birds deserve as many chances as we can give them.

 "There will be challenges for sure; they're in a new environment," he says.
 "But they are where they're supposed to be.
 They're in a forest, and that's their home."

-Editor's note: This article has been updated since it first appeared in December 2016.
+Editor's note: This article has been updated with new information since it was originally published in December 2016.